Homes powered by the landfill

 That’s why we’re funding an ambitious conservation project in Kate Valley to regenerate a 407-hectare lowland native forest at Tiromoana Bush, on land adjacent to the landfill.
 We’ve built a series of walkways, lookouts and picnic spots through Tiromoana Bush because we want people to experience being in a regenerating native forest, complete with wetlands and birdlife.

-Transwaste has been welcoming students to learn how the region’s waste is managed since the Kate Valley Landfill opened.
-In addition to arranging on-site tours, Transwaste has online resources, including videos, about the management of waste and operation of the Kate Valley Landfill free and available to students and their teachers on this website.
+Transwaste has been welcoming students to learn how the region’s waste is managed since the Kate Valley Landfill and Gareth James Energy Park opened.
+In addition to arranging on-site tours, Transwaste has online resources, including videos, about the management of waste and operation of the Kate Valley Landfill and Gareth James Energy Parkfree and available to students and their teachers on this website.

 We’re committed to delivering the highest quality waste management service for the Canterbury region.
 Transwaste is an innovative public-private partnership, bringing together the Christchurch City Council and District Councils of Ashburton, Hurunui, Selwyn and Waimakariri, and Waste Management NZ Ltd, the largest private waste company in New Zealand.
 We’re trusted managing our community’s waste.